deref/exo/README.md

 If you prefer manual installation, see [./doc/install.md](./doc/install.md) for details, including uninstall instructions.

-Navigate to your code directory and then launch the exo gui:
+Navigate to your code directory and then launch the Exo gui:

 ```bash
 exo gui